cryptoguyinza/tronsr-template/INTRO.md

 So there is two ways to get the token
    - Buy on one of the dex
-      - TronWalletMe
-      - Tronscan dex, look unders favourites for CGIZA
-      - GOC Exchange
    - Switch TRX rewards to CGIZA Token.
 This will be 1:1, this means each trx reward will get 1 token.
-      - After voting for CryptoGuyInZA send 1 trx to address TCLJe8giq47DEwX9PtiSJk64LRhQMtNARf to get token rewards
-      - To switch back to TRX rewards send 2 trx to address TCLJe8giq47DEwX9PtiSJk64LRhQMtNARf to get trx rewards
+However as you accumulate CGIZA token you will receive 2x on the token held.

 Find more detail on token rewards here. https://medium.com/@cryptoguyinza/cryptoguyinza-token-rewards-108402256b60